laethyl/Laethyl-s-Roulette-Survivor/Alliance Raids/(100) Echoes of Vana'diel/Windurst - The Third Walk.md

 ##### Shinryu Paradox

-- COSMIC BREATH - Jump in the hole
+- COSMIC BREATH - Down - Jump in the hole
-- COSMIC TAIL - Use teleportal to bounce back up
+- COSMIC TAIL - Up - Use teleportal to bounce back up
 - CLOAK OF TWILIGHT - Be on platform that matches your color
   - Yellow up, purple down
 - Countdown above your head has one of three options: